Paper Mario: Sticker Star: Development

 Sticker Star was announced at E3 2010 under the tentative title Paper Mario, demonstrated in trailer form.
 Few details about the new Paper Mario title were given outside of additional trailers that were released at Nintendo World 2011 and E3 2011.
-The game and its full title was announced during Nintendo's E3 2012 press conference, alongside New Super Mario Bros.
+The game was announced as Sticker Star during Nintendo's E3 2012 press conference, alongside New Super Mario Bros.
 2 and Luigi's Mansion: Dark Moon, with a release window sometime during the 2012 holiday season.
 A live gameplay demonstration by Nintendo of America localization manager Nate Bihldorff, one of the writers for Sticker Stars English text, was later shown at the Nintendo 3DS Showcase event, which heavily detailed and elaborated on the sticker-focused gameplay.
-The game was announced to be distributed both physically as a Nintendo 3DS cartridge or downloadable via Nintendo eShop.
+Nintendo announced that the game would be distributed both physically as a Nintendo 3DS cartridge or downloadable via Nintendo eShop.

 Scenario

-The partner system prevalent in previous Paper Mario titles was removed by the developers because it would often conflict with the sticker-focused gameplay and mechanics.
-Additionally, the developers were asked by Shigeru Miyamoto to, "complete [the game] with only characters from the Super Mario world."
+The partner system prevalent in previous Paper Mario titles was removed by the developers because it often conflicted with the sticker-focused gameplay and mechanics.
+Additionally, the developers were asked by Shigeru Miyamoto to "complete [the game] with only characters from the Super Mario world."
 Miyamoto asked the developers to change the gameplay and battles, as he considered them to be too similar to The Thousand-Year Door.
-He requested the developers to greatly de-emphasise the game's story, saying that "It's fine without a story, so do we really need one?".
+He requested the developers to greatly de-emphasise the game's story, saying that "It's fine without a story, so do we really need one?"
 Producer Kensuke Tanabe further elaborated on how less than one percent of players found the storyline in Super Paper Mario interesting, according to a survey on Club Nintendo.
 Taro Kudo, the game's lead writer, determined that the game did not need a complex story to "drive the action".
 As a Nintendo 3DS title, Sticker Star was intended to be played in short bursts; the episodic narrative and the world map and level system were implemented so that players could easily stop and resume play at any time.

 Characters

-In developer interviews for the 2020 title Paper Mario: The Origami King, Tanabe stated that starting with Sticker Star, they were told from Nintendo that they were not allowed to graphically represent Toads with individual characteristics such as age or gender.
-Due to this, focus was shifted much more towards text, as it allows the developers to express personality.
+In developer interviews for the 2020 title Paper Mario: The Origami King, Tanabe stated that starting with Sticker Star, they were told by Nintendo that they were not allowed to graphically represent Toads with individual characteristics such as age or gender.
+Due to this, focus was shifted much more towards text, as it allowed the developers to express personality.
 In a 2012 interview of "Iwata Asks", Satoru Iwata suggested that traits and personality were rather a product of function and gameplay.